ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <channel> :You're not channel operator"

-Indicates that a command failed because the client does not have the appropriate [channel priveleges](#channel-operators).
+Indicates that a command failed because the client does not have the appropriate [channel privileges](#channel-operators).
 This numeric can apply for different prefixes such as [halfop](#halfop-prefix), [operator](#operator-prefix), etc. The text used in the last param of this message may vary.

 ### `ERR_CANTKILLSERVER (483)`